ELydiaT19/etch-a-sketch/README.md

 - Learned to use the **DOM to generate a grid from scratch**
 - Learned how to properly **reset variables** to `null` (for integers) and to `""` (for strings)
 - Learned how to print variables' values in **DOM** elements
+- Practiced assigning CSS classes in DOM using `Element.classList`
 - Practiced **event listeners** with mouse hover events
 - Practiced **CSS Flexbox**
 - Improved my **code organisation**